1. Home

 1942

-This issue was particularly brought to light when the two Class MC-1 Mallets mentioned above, #4000 and #4001, were put into service between Roseville and Sparks, California north of Sacramento.
+The problem of exhaust fumes affecting the men was dramatically exemplified when two Class MC-1 Mallets, #4000 and #4001, entered service on the route between Roseville and Sparks, California, just north of Sacramento.

 Southern Pacific 4-8-8-2 "Cab Forward" #4252 (AC-11) works helper service on Tehachapi as train enthusiasts take in the action from a railfan special during the 1950s.
 American-Rails.com collection.